walterhiggins/WMPJS/README.md

 The `return` statement can only be used inside a function.
 It's possible to have functions which don't have a return statement at all in which case the function stops executing when it runs the last statement in the function.
 Functions don't *have* to return a value, in fact, many of the functions we'll write later won't.

 ### Summary
-In this recipe we created our first truly reusable module.
+In this chapter we created our first truly reusable module.
 We learned about Modules, Random numbers and the Math object.
-In the next recipe we'll enhance this module further and in the recipe after we'll use the module to create custom greetings for players joining the server.
+In the next chapter we'll enhance this module further and in the chapter after we'll use the module to create custom greetings for players joining the server.

-## Recipe 2: Multi-sided dice
+## Chapter 7: Multi-sided dice
 ![](img/BluePlatonicDice.png)
+### Introduction

-In this recipe we'll build on the code written in the previous recipe to let us roll a dice of any number of sides.
+In this chapter we'll build on the code written in the previous chapter to let us roll a dice of any number of sides.
 Sometimes we want a random number that doesn't fit in the range 1 to 6.
 Ideally we'd like our virtual dice module to return a random number for any range we give it.
-We're going to take our 6-sided dice from the earlier recipe and enhance it so it can change shape to any number of sides like the multi-sided dice used in some table-top and role-playing games.
+We're going to take our 6-sided dice from the earlier chapter and enhance it so it can change shape to any number of sides like the multi-sided dice used in some table-top and role-playing games.
+### Flexible Functions
 If we wanted to expand on what we've already done to support dices of 4, 6 and 8 sides we might write new functions for each dice...

     function rollSixSided(){